Blog: Articles on Psychological Wellbeing, Relationships, Brain Health, Counselling and Neurofeedback

 The headset connects wirelessly to a smartphone or tablet.
 This makes setting up and running a session clean and simple.
 The single sensor attaches to the scalp with paste and plugs directly into the headband so the wire is virtually unnoticeable once connected.
 If you need to move to another room in the middle of a neurofeedback session, just pick your mobile device up and go.

 The app walks the user through each step of the process of placing the headband and sensors into the appropriate locations.
 It also provides troubleshooting instructions when it detects that the signal quality needs improvement.
 The instructions are easy to follow and videos are given to demonstrate the various steps.

 This method of training is great for those who like to track statistics and see quantitative results as they train.

 One of the attractive features of this system is the ability to remotely deliver a variety of assessments.
 Before the first training session we gather data about the user’s subjective experience via questionnaires relating to their stated goals.
 We can include an assessment task testing focus and attention, called the Continuous Performance Test.
 We can also get detailed information directly from the brain through EEG recordings taken from various locations on the head.

-If you haven’t had an EEG assessment done in the office, the Myndlift platform can be set up for you to have a brain map done with the rental system at home.
+If you haven’t had an EEG assessment done in the office, we can set one up for you to complete with the rental system at home.
 The app guides the user through the simple steps of applying the sensor to 5 different locations on the head and taking a brief recording at each.
-The app will let you know if the signal quality needs improving and how to adjust the sensor accordingly.
+The app lets the user know if the signal quality needs improving and how to adjust the sensor accordingly.